Orange County Prevention Services

 Neighborhood Resource Network Program

-Referrals are received by Social Service Agency (SSA) and served in either Infant or Toddler Home Visitation.
-These referrals are for parents that had a call made to the Child Abuse Registry for the first time and SSA has closed the investigation.
-The family has a child 0-5 years.
+Referrals are received from Social Service Agency (SSA) and served in the Infant or Toddler Home Visitation program.
+Parents referred had a call made to the Child Abuse Registry concerning their family and Social Services Agency has closed the investigation.
+Parents have a child 0-3 years old.
 Services are voluntary.